steinkamp1650/machine-learning-problem-set-2/README.md

 - README.md: instructions

 ## Installation
-- Clone the repository
+- Download the notebook
-- Navigate to folder
--
+- download the dataset from UK data service: Study Number 9002

 ## How to Run
 - Open Jupyter Notebook:
   jupyter notebook
 - Open ProblemSet2.ipynb
+- Ensure data is in the same directory
 - Run all cells from top to bottom

 ## Pipeline